viveknangal/devops/helloWorld_app/README.md

 1. Frontend Container : This container is configured to run the Nginx process with Self Signed certifcates & it proxy all the requests to the second container.This container accepts both https & http requests
 2. Backend Container : This container is configured to run the Python SimpleHTTPServer serving the helloWorld page.This container accepts traffic from the Frontend container on http.

+** Docker Images in the above docker-compose file have been created & pushed to personal DockerHub account   **

 ## Usage
 1. Download the "docker-compose" file in a directory